ridvikpal/SimplyTrack/README.md

 # SimplyTrack
 ![Alt text](<SimplyTrack Logo.png>)

+The logo contains an icon from www.flaticon.com:

+<a href="https://www.flaticon.com/free-icons/transaction" title="transaction icons">Transaction icons created by Aficons studio - Flaticon</a>

 ## Introduction
 A simple financial tracker used to manage bank transactions stored in a MySQL server.
 I use this personally to securely combine the transactions I have across all my bank accounts and track them.
 Then, using the graph features, I can track spending and income trends across multiple accounts.
 For example: (these are sample bank transactions, not my personal ones, obviously!)